Scheduled MonumentsEnglandFishbourne Roman site

 Fishbourne Roman site is a scheduled monument protected by Historic England under reference 1005829.
 View the official record →

-Fishbourne Roman Palace is a substantial Roman residential complex located near Chichester in West Sussex, dating to the first century AD.
+Fishbourne Roman site is a first-century AD palace complex located near Chichester in West Sussex, representing one of the most substantial Roman structures known from Britain.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1005829.

 Fishbourne Roman site is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1005829.